alex-free/alex-free.github.io/a999-activator/readme.md

 ### Error Failed To Open Handle (No Device) After Checkmate?

 This error occurs on Linux when booting iOS 9.
 Disconnect and reconnect the lightning cable to get past it.
+The error will appear again but be non-fatal and work.

 ### Unable To Successfully Restore Device

-This can happen on Linux due to turdus merula.
 Wait until your prompted to enter DFU Mode again, and before you do disconnect and reconnect the lightning cable.
+The next restore should work.

 ### My iPhone Is Stuck In The Ramdisk Ran Right After iOS 9 Is Restored.